dylandrover/keras_tutorial_2020/README.md

 ## Slide Links
-The following links are some of the sources for the tutorial.
-The section of the tutorial and corresponding links are listed below.
+The following breaks down pertinent links for each section of the tutorial.

 **Overview of DL API Landscape**